Dyson-Schwinger equations in the theory of computation: Introduction

-In this paper we investigate the formulation of Dyson--Schwinger equations in the context of Manin's approach to renormalization and computation.
 In \S \ref{PrimRecSec} we review some variants of the construction of a Hopf algebra of {\em flow charts}.
 These are diagrams, consisting of decorated planar rooted trees, that compute primitive recursive functions.
+In \S \ref{algosec}, we discuss how different version of the Hopf algebra, of flow charts or of ``templates", give rise to slightly different notions of {\em algorithms}, meant in the sense of \cite{Yano} as intermediate levels between programs and functions.
 In \S \ref{DSflowSec} we discuss grafting operators and Dyson--Schwinger equations for flow charts, as a way of identifying certain self-similarity structures in the computation of primitive recursive functions.
 We review some known results about existence and uniqueness of solutions and on conditions under which the coordinates of the solution generate a Hopf subalgebra.
 We show that one can also consider ideals generated by the coordinates of solutions.
 Under the condition that the grafting operator is a cocycle, these can give rise to Hopf ideals.
 The quotient Hopf algebra determines a subgroup of the affine group scheme dual to the (commutative) Hopf algebra of flow charts.
-This subgroup defines a Galois group in the sense of Yanofsky's Galois theory of algorithm \cite{Yano2}, consisting of those symmetries that are compatible with the self-similarity structure imposed by the Dyson--Schwinger equation.
+We propose this subgroup as a suitable notion of Galois group, following a point of view closely related to Yanofsky's Galois theory of algorithm \cite{Yano2}, although the groups we consider are of a different nature than those considered in \cite{Yano2}.
+The group we consider consists of those symmetries that are compatible with the self-similarity structure imposed by the Dyson--Schwinger equation.
 We then show an explicit example of a Dyson--Schwinger equation based on computation by binary trees that does not satisfy the Hopf algebra condition.
 In order to accommodate this type of example, that is relevant to the setting of computation, we show that it is convenient to take an operadic viewpoint on Dyson--Schwinger equations, which was already suggested in the work of Bergbauger--Kreimer \cite{BergKr}.
 In \S \ref{operadSec} we show that Dyson--Schwinger equations can be formulated in the operad setting, using a family of grafting operations, which is not required to satisfy a cocycle condition.
 We consider Dyson--Schwinger equations on an {\em operad of flow charts}.
 We prove the existence and uniqueness of solutions for these operadic Dyson--Schwinger equations and also for a {\em properad} version.
 The extension from operads to properads is motivated by the more recent formulation, given by Manin in \cite{Man-Zipf}, of a {\em properad of flow charts} based on directed (acyclic) graphs instead of rooted trees.
-Finally, in \S \ref{haltSec} we discuss the algebraic Feynman rule associated to the halting problem, as in \cite{Man2} and its BPHZ renormalization and the role of Dyson--Schwinger equations in the halting problem.
+Finally, \S \ref{haltSec} is more speculative in nature and it focuses on an algebraic Feynman rule associated to the halting problem proposed in \cite{Man2}.
+We also formulate some general questions about the meaning of the BPHZ renormalization procedure and the role of Dyson--Schwinger equations in the halting problem.